 Cracks and gaps

 Speaking of foundation, there are signs inside your house you should look for on a regular basis.
 These include gaps and cracks in hardwood floors, or cracks at the corners of door jambs and window frames, says Patrick Knight, training, licensing and inspection support manager of WIN Home Inspection.
 Minors cracks should be monitored, but cracks over 1/8 to 1/4 inches should be investigated by a pro.
-“Uneven floors and doors that don’t shut right can be annoyances, but if that settlement continues, then the structure can become at risk,” cautions Knight.
-Another safety tip: Find out the 12 home improvement projects you should never, ever DIY.
+"Uneven floors and doors that don't shut right can be annoyances, but if that settlement continues, then the structure can become at risk," cautions Knight.
+Another safety tip: hire professionals for these 12 home improvement projects you should never DIY.

 Mixing old and new

 Do you have an old house with 2-prong outlets in some rooms and updated 3-prong in others?
 Do you see mixed wire type, open junctions or just worn out wiring?
-“In older houses where electrical wiring has been updated, it’s important to make sure these changes were done to-code and by a professional.
-Substandard wiring can not only lead to blown circuits, but old or faulty wiring left intact can cause fires,” warns Knight.
+"In older houses where electrical wiring has been updated, it's important to make sure these changes were done to-code and by a professional.
+Substandard wiring can not only lead to blown circuits, but old or faulty wiring left intact can cause fires," warns Knight.
 Contacting an electrician is recommended for this home improvement, so don't cut corners and try to DIY.
 That said, you can save money with these home improvement projects you can do yourself.

 Up on a roof

-If you’re comfortable doing so, check out your roof with a ladder or get a decent view with binoculars.
+If you're comfortable doing so, check out your roof with a ladder or get a decent view with binoculars.
 The National Roofing Contractors Association recommends inspecting it twice a year—in the fall and spring.
 Knight says to look for bumps or dips; discolored, missing, or broken shingles; gutters and attached drainage.
-“The biggest thing that can happen are leaks.
-Leaks lead to structural issues as well as moisture-related issues in the home,” says Knight.
-You can replace missing shingles that flew off in a storm and caulk flashing and hammer down popped nails yourself, but call a pro if you’re not comfortable working on the roof or if extensive damage is found.
-When a hurricane is bearing down, doing this one thing could save your roof.
+"The biggest thing that can happen are leaks.
+Leaks lead to structural issues as well as moisture-related issues in the home," says Knight.
+You can replace missing shingles that flew off in a storm and caulk flashing and hammer down popped nails yourself, but call a pro if you're not comfortable working on the roof or if extensive damage is found.
+A leaky roof is one of the silent signs your house is failing.

 Leaking ducts and flue pipes

-When it comes to boilers or furnaces, “if ain’t broke, don’t fix it” is a common mentality.
-But even if they’re keeping your toes warm, you should definitely be checking these on a regular basis to look for warning signs things are headed south, such as a yellow or jumpy pilot flame.
+When it comes to boilers or furnaces, "if ain't broke, don't fix it" is a common mentality.
+But even if they're keeping your toes warm, you should definitely be checking these on a regular basis to look for warning signs things are headed south, such as a yellow or jumpy pilot flame.
 In addition, Knight says to check for cracks, rusting and/or leaking flue pipes, as this is a big hazard for carbon monoxide.
 That old furnace might be a "classic," or it could be one of the 17 warning signs a house could be a money pit.

-Bubbling paint may be a sign of moisture build-up…or termites.
-You’re hoping it’s moisture, right?
-“Subterranean termites eat the wood and process it into food.
-Termites make mud tubes because their bodies must stay moist,” says Knight.
+Bubbling paint may be a sign of moisture build-up...or termites.
+You're hoping it's moisture, right?
+"Subterranean termites eat the wood and process it into food.
+Termites make mud tubes because their bodies must stay moist," says Knight.
 You can spot some of the evidence: mud tubes, shredded wings that look like tiny fish scales, sagging or blisters in flooring, hollow or weak sounding wood, or wood that is damaged.
 It usually takes years of unnoticed termite activity to destroy a house, but they can certainly damage structural components, like the floor joists which support your house.
-Call an exterminator to assess the extent of infestation.
-These are the 15 sneaky signs your home’s about to be infested.
+Call an exterminator to assess the extent of infestation, and note these 15 sneaky signs your home's about to be infested.

 Leaky pipes behind the wall, like in the tub and shower area, go unnoticed until you see visible damage.
-“Water damage can cause structural issues as well as mold and moisture issues,” says Knight.
+"Water damage can cause structural issues as well as mold and moisture issues," says Knight.
 Signs something is amiss are blistering paint, warped walls, damaged wallpaper, loose tiles, a buckling or cracked floor, and mold or mildew on non-shower walls.
-“Once you have leaks that show up in walls or start causing floor damage, a pro should be called,” says Knight.
+"Once you have leaks that show up in walls or start causing floor damage, a pro should be called," says Knight.
 The longer it takes you to detect the leak, the more extensive the damage could be.
-Check out the cleaning solutions to get mildew out of any surface.
+Home inspectors agree that leaks are one of the major signs your house is in trouble.

 Gurgles and burping

 Sounds that babies make?
-Yes, but if your toilet is making this sound, it’s not cute.
+Yes, but if your toilet is making this sound, it's not cute.
 Built-up grease, large quantities of food in the garbage disposal, or using your toilet like a waste-basket contributes to a sewer system backup.
 According to Glenn Gallas, vice president of operations, Mr. Rooter Plumbing, a Neighborly company, signs of a sewer system backup include gurgling, burping, and overflowing fixtures in toilets, tubs, showers and sink drains.
-This is a situation that a plunger isn’t likely going to fix; a plumber should be called as raw sewage is a serious health hazard.
+This is a situation that a plunger isn't likely going to fix; a plumber should be called as raw sewage is a serious health hazard.
 If you are having problems with your pipes, check out these 31 secrets your plumber won't tell you, before calling them.